 The SuperFlow MV-50 is a 45-amp compressor that comes with battery hook-up cables and inflates up to 33-inch truck tires to pressures between 25 and 35 in a couple of minutes.
 The battery cables are 10 feet long, and the airline is 16 feet long.
 It comes with a carrying bag and three different air nozzle sizes.

-We liked the MV50 as a portable compressor for adjusting tire pressures while off-roading.
+I liked the MV50 as a portable compressor for adjusting tire pressures while off-roading.
 It doesn't have the staying power to do more demanding tasks, but the price tag is right if you just want to enjoy driving over slippery terrain and get back on the road quickly when you're done.